cozy/cozy-stack/docs/docker.md

 ## Only-Office document server

-The `cozy/onlyoffice-dev` docker image can be used for local development.
+The `cozy/onlyoffice-dev` docker image can be used for local development on Linux (the `--net=host` option doesn't work on macOS).
 Just start it with:

 ```bash
 $ docker run -it --rm --name=oodev --net=host cozy/onlyoffice-dev